FSM CITIZEN INFORMATION

 A US Customs and Border Protection officer will notate “CFA/FSM” “D/S” on your I-94 card and passport.
 “CFA” stands for Compact of Free Association.
 The I-94 card is a very important document; it proves that you have entered the US legally.
 Do not lose the I-94 card.

 If your I-94 card is lost or damaged, you must apply for a replacement I-94 through US Citizenship and Immigration Services (US CIS).
-You must complete and submit Form I-102(Application for Replacement/Initial I-94) to the US CIS Service Center in Lincoln, Nebraska.
+You must complete and submit Form I-102(Application for Replacement/Initial I-94) to the respective USCIS Lockbox Office.
 Be informed that there is a fee for processing of your Form I-102 and the fee is subject to change by the US CIS.
 Currently, the processing fee is $445.00.

 Click here to download the most updated version of Form I-102(Application for Replacement/Initial I-94).
 Since the form is updated from time to time, you should visit this link for future updates.